Zakosss/StewardSync/README.md

-# F1 23 Stewarding App
+# StewardSync for F1 23